-In addition to opting for a shorter rate lock period, there are several ways you may be able to get the best rate.
-The bigger down payment you make, the lower the interest rate will be, because you will have more equity from the start.
-You may opt to pay points to improve your rate for the loan term, meaning you pay more up front.
-To many people, this makes financial sense..
+In addition to going with a shorter rate lock period, there are other ways you are able to attain the best rate.
+The bigger down payment you pay, the better the interest rate will be, since you will have more equity from the beginning.
+You might choose to pay points to bring down your interest rate for the loan term, meaning you pay more up front.
+For a lot of people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?